ysyk2021/strategic-thinking-how-to-develop-a-logical-approach-to-decision-making/src/chapter-4-1.md

-# Techniques for Building Self-Awareness in Relation to Strategic Thinking

 In this chapter, we will explore various techniques and practices that can help individuals build self-awareness in relation to strategic thinking.
 Self-awareness is a crucial component of effective strategic thinking as it allows us to understand our thoughts, biases, and decision-making processes.
 By developing self-awareness, individuals can make more informed and objective strategic decisions.